Republicanism in the United States: Virtue and patriotism

 The colonial intellectual and political leaders in the 1760s and 1770s closely read history to compare governments and their effectiveness of rule.
 The Revolutionists were especially concerned with the history of liberty in England and were primarily influenced by the "country party" (which opposed the "court party" that held power).
 Country party philosophy relied heavily on the classical republicanism of Roman heritage; it celebrated the ideals of duty and virtuous citizenship in a republic.
-It drew heavily on ancient Greek city-state and Roman republican examples, and virtue ethics, since Jefferson and others held that the success of a democratic-republic depended on a virtuous citizens.
+It drew heavily on ancient Greek city-state and Roman republican examples.
 The country party shared some of the political philosophy of Whiggism as well as Tory critics in England which roundly denounced the corruption surrounding the "court party" in London centering on the royal court.
 This approach produced a political ideology Americans called "republicanism", which was widespread in colonial America by 1775.
 "Republicanism was the distinctive political consciousness of the entire Revolutionary generation."
 J.G.A.
 Pocock explained the intellectual sources in America:

 American republicanism was centered on limiting corruption and greed.
 Virtue was of the utmost importance for citizens and representatives.
 Revolutionaries took a lesson from ancient Rome; they knew it was necessary to avoid the luxury that had destroyed the empire.
 A virtuous citizen was one who ignored monetary compensation and made a commitment to resist and eradicate corruption.
 The republic was sacred; therefore, it was necessary to serve the state in a truly representative way, ignoring self-interest and individual will.
 Republicanism required the service of those who were willing to give up their own interests for a common good.
 According to Bernard Bailyn, "The preservation of liberty rested on the ability of the people to maintain effective checks on wielders of power and hence in the last analysis rested on the vigilance and moral stamina of the people. ... " Virtuous citizens needed to be strong defenders of liberty and challenge the corruption and greed in government.
 The duty of the virtuous citizen became a foundation for the American Revolution.